Sistemo v0.5.0: Storage-Driven Machine Lifecycle

-Every VM now has a tracked root volume.
-Resize storage, move data between VMs, and preserve disks across deletions.
+Every machine now has a tracked root volume.
+Resize storage, move data between machines, and preserve disks across deletions.
 Storage is a first-class citizen.

 v0.5.0 is here, and it brings the biggest architectural change since launch.
-Every VM now has a tracked root volume — storage is no longer a hidden implementation detail, it's a first-class resource you can inspect, resize, detach, and preserve independently of the VM that created it.
+Every machine now has a tracked root volume — storage is no longer a hidden implementation detail, it's a first-class resource you can inspect, resize, detach, and preserve independently of the machine that created it.

 What changed